First-past-the-post dictates one tick

 A less obvious snafu, closer to home, is the seven-person competition for the three-vacancy Warkworth Subdivision of the Rodney Local Board.
 Supporters of the need for much younger representatives to be elected will enthusiastically give their first tick to Tessa Berger, but if they go on to get their money’s worth by ticking another couple of candidates, they could well spoil the chances for their favourite.
 Regrettably, first-past-the-post forces thinking voters to vote strategically, and discipline themselves to support only one candidate.

 Commissioners Bazley, Salmon, and Shand collectively lacked the wit to recommend a system that is patently more effective at electing the most preferred candidate or candidates:

-The Commission makes no recommendation on this, because it was not persuaded that the adoption of [the single transferable vote system] would assist in solving Auckland’s problems.
+The Commission makes no recommendation on this, because it was not persuaded that the adoption of [the single-transferable-vote system] would assist in solving Auckland’s problems.

-This is another way of saying:
+This was their way of saying:

 The Commission makes no recommendation on this, because, what with the zillion other considerations we are trying to get our tiny minds around, by yesterday, we can’t be doing with trivialities such as fatal flaws in our basic democratic processes.

 With participation levels in local-body elections already dismal, the commissioners should have made every effort to ensure that the imposition of a single monolithic council where there had previously been eightincluding the Auckland Regional Council did not result in deepening the citizenry’s perception of impotence.
 And, without government intervention, Aucklanders would have been even more egregiously short-changed, the commission recommending only 7 local boardsThe commission actually used the term ‘local councils’, but we are splitting hairs here—they were to enjoy only limited powers and funding., instead of the 21 they received—or 22, if the Local Government Commission responds positively to Mahurangi Action’s application for a Tamahunga Local Board.